ianfhunter/ianfhunter.github.io/README.md

 And there is it !

-**Notes about Private folder** : the private folder doesn't have a page, and doesn't appear in the feed.
+**Notes about Private folder** : the private folder doesn't have a page, and doesn't appear in the feed or in search.
 The only way to access it is with the link (adding `/private` at the end)